Samanabad Sports Arena

-Samanabad Sports Arena, is a multifunctional sports arena in Samanabad, Pakistan.
+Samanabad Sports Arena is a multifunctional sports arena in Samanabad, Lahore, Pakistan.
 It is owned by the Lahore Parks and Horticulture Authority.
 It spans an area of more than five acres.

 History

 Samanabad Sports Arena was established in 1981 by the Lahore Development Authority (LDA).
-It was taken on by PHA in 1998 after the creation of PHA.
+With the formation of the PHA in 1998, the sports arena was handed over to the PHA that same year.
 The stadium was partially rehabilitated in 2013.

 Facilities

 Facilities provided by Samanabad Sports Arena (SSA) to registered members include: